We believe in being a responsible business.

 For guidance on working with us as a client, see our terms of service.

-Working with honesty, respect and integrity is one of our core values, so we believe in being authentic in our marketing and transparent about what we do and how we work.
+Working with honesty, respect and integrity is part of our ethos, so we believe in being authentic in our marketing and transparent about what we do and how we work.
 That’s why we’ve made a pledge to make The Ethical Move in our marketing.

 We build relationships with customers based on trust and integrity, so we believe in honest marketing—no hard sell or hidden costs, no dodgy deals.
 We don’t use online advertising, preferring to reach new customers through positive PR, networking and organic referrals.